Tax-free weekends for back-to-school can help you save.

 If you live in one of these five states, you don’t pay sales tax regardless of what time of year it is.
 Thus, they have no tax-free weekend or week.

 In Oregon, New Hampshire, and Delaware, tax-free means no sales tax at all, including local taxes.
 However, in Montana and Alaska, local sales tax is still allowable.
-So, you may pay minimal local sales tax in some counties and muncipalities.
+So, you may end up paying minimal local sales tax in certain counties and municipalities.

 What items are included in tax-free weekend?

 Most states limit the products that are exempt from sales tax during these weekends.
 In most cases, you can only buy clothing, shoes, accessories, and electronics for school tax-free.
-There’s also usually a dollar limit on a single item unless you live in South Carolina where there’s no limit on price.
+In almost all states there is also a dollar limit per item.
+This applies unless you live in South Carolina, where there’s no limit on price.
 This table shows a typical breakdown of spending limits on back to school purchases:

-Again, these limits vary by state, so click on your state on the map to see the limits in your state.
-You can also click the source link in your state’s map for more information from your state.
-You can also visit your state’s Department of Revenue or Comptroller website for detailed information.
+Again, these limits vary by state, so tap on your state on the map to see the restrictions there.
+You can also click or tap on the source link in your state’s map for increased information for your area.
+You can also visit your state’s Department of Revenue website for more detailed information.

 Unfortunately, most states have not increased the spending limit caps on back-to-school items listed above.
 So, despite the fact that prices are higher on almost everything this year thanks to inflation, most states kept their limits where they were last year.
-Only Florida seems to have increased the spending limits from last year.
-For example, in 2021 Florida’s tax-free cap on computers was $1,000, in 2022 it’s now $1,500.
+Only Florida seems to have increased the spending limits over the last few years.
+For example, in 2021 Florida’s tax-free cap on computers was $1,000, in 2023 it’s now $1,500.

 Shop strategically on your tax-free weekend

 There’s a good reason to take advantage of no sales tax if your state offers it.
-The back-to-school shopping season is the second most expensive time of year for families with kids attending school.
-Experts say K-12 parents can expect to spend an average of $850 each year on back-to-school shopping.
-College families can expect to spend $1,200.
+The back-to-school shopping season is the second most expensive time of year for families with children attending school.
+Experts say K-12 parents can expect to spend an average of $864 each year on back-to-school shopping.
+College families can expect to spend $1,334.

 “Back to school just keeps getting more expensive each year, and even more so this year after kids were learning remotely at home for the past few semesters,” says April Lewis-Parks, Education Director for Consolidated Credit.
 “If you want to avoid credit card debt, you need to take advantage of every opportunity you can to save money.”